 Did you know that the average person living in America now spends ten or more hours a day in front of a screen?
 This trend is not slowing down!
 For most people, work is taking up most of this screen time.
 In fact, you may be looking at a “screen saver” of some trees or a green field, just to remind you of what the outside world looked like…oh memories.
-I can't reverse this trend, but I might be able to offer a few suggestions to decrease the number of issues you face while in front of that screen.
+We can't reverse this trend, but we might be able to offer a few suggestions to decrease the number of issues you face while in front of that screen.

 As you know, with the increasing dependence on electronic devices in the workplace, we now store all sorts of personal information about ourselves and others on our work computers.
 Pathology departments, in general, processes hundreds, if not thousands of people’s information on a weekly basis at just a single hospital or university.
 Now, that is a lot of personal data out there, and HIPAA is watching how you protect that information.
 This has given rise to an increasing dependence on Anti-Virus and Data Loss Prevention software to protect all of that information from those who wish to steal and exploit it.
 Just Google “Equifax” to see how large a concern this has become.